nyghtowl/PyCon_2014/README.md

 # PyCon 2014 Example Linear Regression

-This is a linear regression example shown in my 'How to get started with Machine Learning' PyCon 2014 talk.
+This is the linear regression example used in my 'How to get started with Machine Learning' PyCon 2014 talk.

 Files
 --------

-Main script written in lr_brain_body.py.
-The ipython notebook provides example code snippets and show the development of this example.
+The full pythonb script is provided in lr_brain_body.py.
+The ipython notebook provides example code snippets and shows how this example was developed.

 All png files are illustration outputs used in the presentation.